 This feeding program was presented both as an oral presentation at the 2002 AAVN Clinical Nutrition and Research Symposium, at the ACVIM meeting, and as a scientific poster presentation at Nutrition Week 2002 (the largest Clinical Nutrition meeting in the world).

-Proper Dosing is important to us, and dosing can vary, depending on a few factors: age, weight, height, location (of problem), severity, other medication & treatment, goals, and care.
-If the use is preventive, or the problems are moderate, dosing is on the label.
-However, IF they are more serious, and pain is evident, PLEASE CALL US FOR OPTIMUM DOSING during the bodies healing period.
+Proper Dosing is important to us, and dosing can vary, depending on a few individual factors: age, weight, height, location (of problem), severity, other medication & medically recommended treatment, goals, and care.
+If the use is helping supplement nutritional needs, or the problems are moderate, effective dosing is on the label.
+However, IF there are more serious issues, and pain/or is evident, PLEASE CONSULT YOUR DOCTOR or CALL US FOR OPTIMUM DOSING.